 Scenario 2: Interference from LTE UE into the DA2GC system

 Similar to scenario 1 the next figures show the impact of the LTE UE on the DA2GC system.
-In Figure the I/N values at the DA2GC GS are given.

-In addition the transmitter mask for the LTE UE has been implemented in SEAMCAT via the maximum emission limit settings given in Table which results in a lower ACLR value compared to the 3GPP specification (about 24 dB instead of 30 dB).
+In addition the transmitter mask for the LTE UE has been implemented in SEAMCAT via the maximum emission limit settings given in Table 22 which results in a lower ACLR value compared to the 3GPP specification (about 24 dB instead of 30 dB).
 Therefore an additional margin of about 6 dB is available.

-In Figure 43 the I/N values produced by the LTE UE at the DA2GC BS are given.
+In Figure 52 the I/N values produced by the LTE UE at the DA2GC BS are given.
 With the adaptation of the GS antenna diagram (increased side lobe attenuation to the ground) the I/N values are below the threshold even for small distances.